ethereum/consensus-specs/specs/merge/validator.md

 All validator responsibilities remain unchanged other than those noted below.
 Namely, the transition block handling and the addition of `ExecutionPayload`.

+*Note*: A validator must not propose on or attest to a block that isn't deemed valid, i.e. hasn't yet passed the beacon chain state transition and execution validations.

 ### Block proposal

 #### Constructing the `BeaconBlockBody`